univention/univention-corporate-server/doc/changelog/index.rst

 *******************

 * On UCS 5.2 systems purely numeric user and group names are no longer allowed by default.
-The UCR variables `directory/manager/user/enable-legacy-username- format` and `directory/manager/group/enable-legacy-cn-format` have been added to optionally allow such names if needed.
+The |UCSUCRV|\ s :envvar:`directory/manager/user/enable-legacy-username-format` and :envvar:`directory/manager/group/enable-legacy-cn-format` have been added to optionally allow such names if needed.
 System upgrades detect whether fully numeric names are already in use, in which case they are automatically allowed (:uv:bug:`56232`).

-* `univention-system-stats` collects system information periodically.
-One of the commands it uses is `top`.
-The parameter `c` has been added to show the complete process command line in the output of `top` (:uv:bug:`50567`).
+* :command:`univention-system-stats` collects system information periodically.
+One of the commands it uses is :command:`top`.
+The parameter ``c`` has been added to show the complete process command line in the output of :command:`top` (:uv:bug:`50567`).

 .. _changelog-deployment-pkgdb:

 Software monitor
 ================

-* The dependency on `py3dns` has been replaced by `dnspython` to support EDNS, which is required for virtual machines on AWS-EC2 and OpenStack (:uv:bug:`56911`).
+* The dependency on :program:`py3dns` has been replaced by :program:`dnspython` to support EDNS, which is required for virtual machines on AWS-EC2 and OpenStack (:uv:bug:`56911`).

-* The StartTLS operation mode is now configurable via the UCR variable `directory/manager/starttls`.
-This is required in a Kubernetes environment (:uv:bug:`57098`).
+* The StartTLS operation mode is now configurable via the |UCSUCRV| :envvar:`directory/manager/starttls`.
+This is required in a Kubernetes environment
+  (:uv:bug:`57098`).

 .. _changelog-service: